 - Locate witnesses: Eyewitness statements carry a lot of weight in a personal injury claim.
 It is usually assumed that eyewitnesses are objective third parties who have no reason to state anything but the truth of how the accident occurred.
 As soon as possible after the crash, locate anyone who may have seen it and exchange contact information with them.
 Your lawyer will contact them in the future to obtain their statements, which will act as strong evidence in your case.

-- Call a personal injury lawyer: After an accident involving a drunk driver, just as a crash with any other motorist, you can file a personal injury claim to recover damages for your injuries.
+- Call a lawyer: After an accident involving a drunk driver, just as a crash with any other motorist, you can file a personal injury claim to recover damages for your injuries.
 These claims are never easy to file, though.
 To strengthen your case, you will have to prove the other motorist was drunk, which means obtaining the police report, the chemical test results, and other information.
 This is not easy, particularly when you are trying to recover from your injuries.
-A personal injury lawyer will take on these tasks, and all others related to your claim, so you obtain the full financial compensation you deserve.
+A lawyer will take on these tasks, and all others related to your claim, so you obtain the full financial compensation you deserve.